savyops/be_interview/README.md

 - How would you scale this to 1000+ concurrent executions?
 - How would you allow some imports (e.g., numpy) but not others (os)?
 - How would you cache repeated code executions?

+3. LLM Repititive Response
+- Your application can calls an LLM for repititive questions
+- How would you optimize this for cost without trading off accuracy.

+4. Log Analysis
+A service that collects log data, analyzes it and returns a report
+- Can you point out the issues with the code?
+- What would you do differently?
+To run,
+    - install dependencies as in requirements.txt
+    - cd to log_analysis folder and run `uvicorn log_server:app`